mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 In addition, local sends can fail in Akka-specific ways:

 - if the mailbox does not accept the message (e.g. full BoundedMailbox)
-- if the actor fails or already terminated
+- if the receiving actor fails while processing the message or is already terminated

 While the first is clearly a matter of configuration the second deserves some
 thought: the sender of a message does not get feedback if there was an